 If you're having trouble getting rid of a considerable amount of sod that is not easily compostable, check local online marketplaces to sell or give away grass.
 New sod can be expensive and healthy grass can have a second life in a new yard.

 We've discussed the best time to lay sod, but sometimes, timing doesn't always line up with your grass care needs.
-Laying sod in winter is less desirable than warmer months, but if you have to install sod later in the year, these tips can help you with proper sod care for the winter.
-Dormant sodding involves planting sod in temperatures no cooler than 55 degrees.
+Laying sod in winter is less desirable than in warmer months, but if you have to install sod later in the year, these tips can help you with proper sod care for the winter.
+Dormant sodding involves planting sod in temperatures cooler than 55 degrees.

 With the dormant sodding technique, the sod roots are dormant through the winter but warm up as the season progresses.
 Once your planted sod has made it to spring, you will start to notice new growth, just like with existing grass.
 Aim to plant new grass at least six weeks before the first frost of the year.